-Around the world, hierarchy has long been known as the standard organizational structure.
+Around the world, the hierarchy has long been known as the standard organizational structure.

 However, organizations from startups to multinational corporations are coming to view flatter, more egalitarian structures as much more effective than hierarchies.

-In today's increasingly fast-paced business environment, companies are experimenting with a variety of decentralized structures.
+In today's increasingly fast-paced business environment, companies are experimenting with various decentralized structures.
 In some cases, decentralization represents the full culmination of the organization's vision; in others, it's a response to changing times.

-Centralized organizations have a clear chain of command that travels through the levels of their hierarchy.
-While decentralized organizations may have a hierarchy, they delegate decision-making to individual teams, empowering them to take action on their own.
-In a decentralized organization, decision making happens as low on the chain of command as possible, explain O. C. Ferrell, John Fraedrich, and Linda Ferrell in Business Ethics 2009 Update: Ethical Decision Making and Cases.
+In a decentralized organization, decision-making happens as low on the chain of command as possible, explain O. C. Ferrell, John Fraedrich, and Linda Ferrell in Business Ethics 2009 Update: Ethical Decision Making and Cases.

-The teams still need to make sure their actions align with an agreed-upon vision and broader plan.
-However, they might make up their own rules and determine their individual processes, reaching consensus on them as a team.
+The teams must still ensure their actions align with an agreed-upon vision and broader plan.
+However, they might make up their own rules and determine their individual processes, reaching a consensus as a team.

 Divisions of a decentralized company might independently handle all aspects of their operations or only particular ones, say Carl S. Warren, James M. Reeve, and Jonathan Duchac in Accounting.
 They might exist in the same building or over a broad geographical space.

-No company is fully centralized or decentralized, asserts Andrew J. DuBrin in Essentials of Management.
+Andrew J. DuBrin, in Essentials of Management, asserts that no company is fully centralized or decentralized.
 Instead, there are degrees of both.
-The degree of decentralization that’s right for a company depends on its size, culture, and strategy.
+The degree of decentralization right for a company depends on its size, culture, and strategy.

 Franchises embody a combination of centralization and decentralization, says DuBrin.
-For example, Subway gives local stores control over hiring, but a centralized headquarters makes decisions about things like menu and marketing, he explains.
+For example, he explains that Subway gives local stores control over hiring and onboarding, but a centralized headquarters decides things like menus and marketing.

-Johnson & Johnson, well-known for its decentralized structure, has over 200 units that function autonomously.
-Some focus on particular components of a product, requiring cooperation between such units.
+Johnson & Johnson, well-known for its decentralized structure, has over 200 autonomously functioning units.
+Some focus on particular product components, requiring cooperation between such units.

-A more extreme level of decentralization that aims to eliminate hierarchy altogether usually won't work for a massive corporation, according to Forbes.
-Often called a "flat" structure, this tends to work best for smaller startups and medium-size companies.
+According to Forbes, a more extreme level of decentralization that aims to eliminate hierarchy usually won't work for a massive corporation.
+Often called a "flat" structure, this tends to work best for smaller startups and medium-sized companies.
 The gaming company Valve has embraced this structure, eliminating job titles and allowing employees to work on or initiate any project they choose.
 Such a structure might germinate a great deal of creativity within a young company, but it will probably need to be adapted as the company grows.

 Roots of Decentralization